 - College of Liberal Arts and Sciences

 We are planning many activities and events to welcome you to the UMaine community.
-Each orientation session starts at 12:30 p.m. on the first day and ends at 11:30 a.m. on the second day.
-Click below to view the most up-to-date Summer Orientation 2017 Agenda.
+Each orientation session starts at 12:30 p.m. on the first day and ends at 11:00 a.m. on the second day.

 UMaine recognizes that you may have some unique needs as a new student.
-Visit the Commuter and Non-Traditional student website at www.umaine.edu/cntsp or call (207) 581-1734 for information about a special summer orientation schedule designed to meet your needs.
+Visit the Commuter and Non-Traditional student website at by clicking here or call (207) 581-1734 for more information on how we can best accommodate your needs.

 Information for Parents and Guests

 Family members are encouraged to attend Summer Orientation and participate in a schedule of events apart from the students.
 Meetings with academic deans and special interest sessions are among the programs planned specifically for parents and guests.
 Students will stay overnight in one of the residence halls on campus.
 Parents and guests, please see below for some of the local lodging information:

 University Inn Academic Suites

 5 College Avenue, Orono, ME 04473

 Second closest to campus

 Offers a UMaine Orientation rate